 It is impossible to give answers to these questions that are appropriate to all circumstances.
 For example, the most appropriate answer will depend on the nature of the learning objectives and the type of work students are expected to undertake outside of lectures and seminars.
 However, it is important to stress the need to integrate the lectures and seminars and to use each to complement the other.

-3.2 Online materials
+3.2 Online materials and online teaching

 Online materials can support student learning more effectively if they are integrated with the seminar programme and related to assessment.
 If your course is in a VLE, you can use its features to organise the materials within the scheduled programme and, if you choose, make them available for only a specific period of time.
 This can provide an incentive for students to access the materials shortly after the lecture.